Generated regional Colorado river scene for Middle Fork of the South Platte planning; not an exact location photo

 Use the DWR/RiverReports gauge as a flow reference for nearby Middle Fork planning.

-Fairplay and Alma corridor
+Fairplay and Alma area

 Good planning base, but public access must be verified reach by reach.